 Delaware's online casino will be operated by the Delaware Lottery.
 New Jersey's online casinos will be operated by casinos running brick-and-mortar operations in Atlantic City.
 Both Delaware and New Jersey hope to have online casinos operational by the end of 2013.

 Historically, gambling regulation in the US has been reserved for the state governments.
 However, sometimes federal law supersedes state law.
-The Department of Justice (DOJ) had, prior to 2011, held the Wire Act prohibits all forms of online gambling in all the US states.
+The Department of Justice (DOJ) had, prior to 2011, held that the Wire Act prohibits all forms of online gambling in all the US states.
 Federal gambling law does not address games of skill or state lotteries that wish to offer subscription services on the Internet.

 And that view colored past prosecutions of online gaming cases.